- Guitar, Dean

 - Bass, Richie

-(bio courtesy of Bill Dolan, photo courtesy of Autumn Spadaro)
+(bio modified from Bill Dolan, photo courtesy of Autumn Spadaro)